 \subsubsection{\textbf{Robustness against Information Drop}}

-\underline{\textbf{Information Drop along the Scanning Axis:}} VSSM models scan through input image patches sequentially along four distinct paths in order to capture the spatial information present in the image.
-These four paths comprise of scanning input patches in the directions of top to bottom, bottom to top, left to right, and right to left.
-To study the effectiveness of 2D-Selective Scan operation of VSSM model in aggregating the spatial information, we investigate the models' behavior when information is dropped along the scanning directions.
-We consider two settings: (1) linearly increasing the amount of information dropped in each patch along the scanning direction, with the most information dropped in patches that are traversed last by the scanning operation, and (2) linearly increasing the amount of information dropped in patches from the start, reaching a maximum at the center, and then linearly decreasing the amount of information dropped until the end.
+\underline{\textbf{Information Drop along the Scanning Axis:}} VSSM models scan image patches sequentially along four paths (top-bottom, bottom-top, left-right, right-left) to capture spatial information.
+To study the effectiveness of this 2D-Selective Scan operation, we investigate the models' response to information drop along these scanning directions.
+We consider two settings: (1) linearly increasing information drop along the scanning direction, with maximum drop in last-scanned patches, and (2) linearly increasing drop from start to the center, then linearly decreasing until the end.